It’s always best to take a consistent approach when requesting references to help you avoid any claims of unlawful treatment.

 Get HR Support

-If you’ve received a negative reference and not sure if you want to proceed with the hire, or you’re worried that withdrawing your offer might be considered discriminatory, our HR experts can help.
-Give us a call today on 0333 444 0165 or email firstname.lastname@example.org.
+If you’ve received a negative reference and aren’t sure if you want to proceed with the hire, or you’re worried that withdrawing your offer might be considered discriminatory, our HR consultants can help.

 - A guide to the recruitment process